El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 TOP TIP: If you can, plan your hike to you reach the top for sunset.
 This is when you’ll get the best snaps!

-La Cerveceria was my favourite due to the great selection of beers and great food.
-The portions are huge, so this is also a great place to eat after a day of hiking.
+• La Cerveceria – this was my favourite place to go to after a day of hiking due to the beer garden.
+It’s a lovely place to sit and enjoy a beer if the suns out.
+The food is also good and portions are huge, so this is also a great place to eat after a day of hiking.
 I recommend the locro stew or lamb ravioli.
 They also have a nice beer garden if the weather is good.

-La Birre Del Rancho is another good spot for craft beer and the burgers here are great too.
+• La Birre Del Rancho – this is another good spot for craft beer and the burgers here are great too.

 El Chalten sig, Argentina - Patagonia